 February 23, 1923 – The residents of West Covina vote in favor of incorporation.
 Two days later, it is officially declared a city by the County Board of Supervisors.

 1924 – Covina Hospital moves to a new facility at 275 West College Street.
-That same year, The Magan Clinic opens at 155 West College Street.
+That same year, The Magan Clinic (founded in 1919) opens at 155 West College Street.

 January 30, 1930 – Dedication of the new City Hall on East College Street.